Marian DaniellsUNIVERSAL FUND MEMBER

 Marian's Story

 Marian joined Watsi on November 28th, 2016.
-Six years ago, Marian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Marian's most recent donation supported Josephine, a 23-year-old woman from Kenya, to fund a sequestrectomy.
+Nine years ago, Marian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Marian's most recent donation supported Matiyas, a two-year-old boy from Ethiopia, to fund a tonsillectomy.

 Impact